GaloisInc/grease/oughta/README.md

 ## Example

 Let's say that you have decided to write the first ever Haskell implementation of a POSIX shell, `hsh`.
-Here's how to test it with FileCheck.
+Here's how to test it with Oughta.

-If the input to the program under test is a file format that supports comments, it is often convenient to embed FileCheck DSL programs in the input itself.
+If the input to the program under test is a file format that supports comments, it is often convenient to embed Oughta DSL programs in the input itself.
 For example, here's a test for `echo`:

 ```sh